smart-on-fhir/cumulus-library/docs/workflows/nlp.md

 - `--batch-nlp`: if set, NLP will be done in batch mode, which can take up to a day to finish, but will be much cheaper
 - `--clean-nlp`: if set, previous NLP results for the workflow will be deleted first
-- `--nlp-subtask=TABLE`: only build this task from the workflow, instead of all of them.
-Pass it more than once to build a subset of tasks (e.g. `--nlp-subtask=age --nlp-subtask=race`).
-This lets you build individual NLP tasks in isolation without editing the workflow file.
-If a name isn't found in the workflow, the build stops and lists the available tasks.
 - `--no-nlp-stats`: if set, note and token stats will not be printed to the console
-- `--select-by-table`: overrides the workflow's `select_by_table` for testing.
-  Can only be used together with `--nlp-subtask`

 Some further arguments are only useful while you are *writing* a study, and are hidden behind dev mode.
 See [Study Development Mode](#study-development-mode) below.